awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
 For more information, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
 After you add the NNE option, you don't need to restart your DB instance\.
 As soon as the option group is active, NNE is active\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Using NNE<a name="Oracle.Options.NNE.Using"></a>